Skip to main content

 Craps Place Against Bet

-At some craps tables, it is possible to lay bets against the point numbers 4, 5, 6, 8, 9 or 10.
-Such bets win if the shooter hits 7 before rolling the respective point number.
-Lay bets on the point numbers also involve a 5% commission, which is retained by the house if the wager results in a win.
+At some craps tables, you can lay bets against the point numbers 4, 5, 6, 8, 9, or 10.
+These bets win if the shooter rolls 7 before the respective point number.
+Lay bets involve a 5% commission, which the house retains if the wager wins.

 Big 6 and Big 8 Bets